absentik/copyright/README.md

 Plugin is supported in Internet Explorer 7+, Firefox 3.5+, Opera 10.5+, Chrome 4.0+, and Safari 4.0+.

 ## USAGE
-The Copyright plugin uses the jQuery JavaScript library, only.
+The Copyright plugin uses the jQuery JavaScript library (>=1.7), only.
 So, include just these two javascript files in your header.

 <pre>
 &lt;script src="js/jquery.js"&gt;&lt;/script&gt;